 Of course, nothing in life is ‘Utopia’.
 There are always drawbacks.
 Similar to drawbacks when living on land, living on a boat also festers drawbacks.

-Typically, power on a sailboat is 12volt.
+Typically, power on a sailboat is 12 volts.
 Unless you run a noisy generator to top up your batteries while your boat is on anchor, then you’ll experience power drainage.
 Especially, if you run a fridge/freezer.

 A couple of ways to resolve this is by installing solar panels and/or a wind generator.
 Neither are cheap but necessary for cruising.

-Regardless of what you use to communicate to the outside world with, there’s always an issue.
-I’m speaking about internet connections, not VHF or HF-radios.
+Regardless of what you use to communicate to the outside world, there’s always an issue.
+I’m speaking about internet connections, not VHF or HF radios.